 Social Enterprise Ideas

 1. Affordable Drinking Water:

 Impure drinking water is the primary source of any disease.
-According to WHO’ report, globally at least 2 billion people use a drinking source contaminated with faeces.
-Every year thousands of people die due to water born diseases.
+According to the WHO report, globally at least 2 billion people use a drinking source contaminated with feces.
+Every year thousands of people die due to water-borne diseases.
 Building small water purification stations in communities using off the shelf products can mitigate the problem to a great extent.
-Moreover, manufacturing and distribution of low-cost portable water purification units can eventually raise living standards of the households.
+Moreover, the manufacturing and distribution of low-cost portable water purification units can eventually raise the living standards of the households.

 2. Micro Finance:

 A large section of our society is deprived of getting financial assistance to generate their sustainable income.
-In most of the cases, they are either ineligible to get bank loans or offered a high interest bearing credit.
-As a result, poor remains poor.
+In most of the cases, they are either ineligible to get bank loans or offered a high interest-bearing credit.
+As a result, the poor remain poor.
 A socially and economically downtrodden community.
 Whereas loans on easy terms can empower the financially backward classes to earn their bread with sustainability and dignity.

 Affordable small loans, minimum documentation and lower interest rates than the commercial banks proved to be a great support for the economically backward societies.
 Microfinance or Micro-Credits can extend effective financial support to the small business owners, shopkeepers, artisans, farmers, street vendors etc. to be self-sufficient to bring a social change.

 Ever-increasing pollution, global warming, toxic disgorgement leaving us nothing but unliveable earth.
 As a human being, we have some duties towards our mother nature.
 The over-dependence on fossil fuel is taking a toll on our environment.
 It’s high time that we should embrace renewable energy in every sphere of our life.